 Table of Contents

-This article will go through corporate taxes in China and the China tax system overview and go over China’s corporate tax rates.
-The China tax system for foreign companies is not straightforward, and frequently subject to change, hence we updated this guide to corporate taxes in China for the year 2021.
-It is important for any company operating in China to understand and to comply with legal tax requirements.
+In this China guide, we take a deep dive into corporate taxes in China, the China tax system overview and go over China’s corporate tax rates (no pages will be left unturned).
+The China tax system for foreign companies has not been static over the years, and is frequently subject to change.
+We update this guide every year.
+Last updated to corporate taxes in China for the year 2022.

-- The China tax system as it is now and how it continues to evolve
+- The China tax system as it is now, as it was then, and how it continues to evolve

 - An overview of all taxes that affect WFOEs in China

-- Rules and allowances for China Income Tax
+- Rules and allowances for income Taxes in China

-- The use of CIT in offering tax incentives in China
+- The use of corporate income tax (CIT) breaks as tax incentives in China

 - Withholding tax and dividend/profit payment

 - A look at the VAT system and categories

 - Other applicable taxes:

 - Our thoughts on possible future changes to the taxation system

 Corporate Taxation in China

 Taxation in China is administered by the State Taxation Administration.
 This government body establishes the tax laws in China and sets the tax rates for all company types.
 The handling and collection of taxes, however, is dealt with at a local level by regional tax bureaus.